KillEdgier/catstructions/docs/daily-tasks/food-and-bev.md

 **Myrtle**
+    - Myrtle gets ¼ can wet food in the morning and ¼ can in the evening, plates and bowls are in the cupboard to the right of the microwave.
+Cover the open can with the blue rubber topper with the fish on it before putting it back in the fridge.
-    - Myrtle has an [RFID feeder](https://www.surepetcare.com/surepetcare/filestream/file-to-stream?file=1914&_gl=1*7e661w*_up*MQ..&gclid=Cj0KCQiAm4WsBhCiARIsAEJIEzXugiRke2mj1Zj_MDXDrLhQgX48NF-MUedxeuLGLC_QtAK8-vAZi7caAq_TEALw_wcB&gclsrc=aw.ds) that needs ⅔ cup Purina Pro Plan daily (either all at once, or ⅓ cup in the morning and ⅓ cup in the evening).
+    - Myrtle has an [RFID feeder](https://www.surepetcare.com/surepetcare/filestream/file-to-stream?file=1914&_gl=1*7e661w*_up*MQ..&gclid=Cj0KCQiAm4WsBhCiARIsAEJIEzXugiRke2mj1Zj_MDXDrLhQgX48NF-MUedxeuLGLC_QtAK8-vAZi7caAq_TEALw_wcB&gclsrc=aw.ds) that needs ⅓ cup Purina Pro Plan daily.
     - To open the feeder, press and hold the large circle button on the back.
 The measuring cup is inside the bag!
     ![Alt text](/img/myrtle-feeder.jpg)